MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tax-integration-uptake-features.md

 ## Override sales tax

-In tax integration, you can't edit the tax group and item tax group on a line item because taxes determined by the tax calculation service.
+In tax integration, you cannot edit the tax group and item tax group on a line item because taxes are determined by the tax calculation service.
 The **Override sales tax group** functionality allows you to change the tax group or item tax group specified on a line item to calculate sales tax.
-This calculation overrides the tax groups determined by tax calculation service.
+This calculation overrides the tax groups determined by the tax calculation service.

-A new slider is added beside the tax group and item tax group.
-When **Override sales tax** is set to **Yes**, you can select a specific tax group and item tax group for tax calculation.
+A new checkbox is added beside the tax group and item tax group.
+When **Override sales tax** is set to **Yes**, the user can select a specific tax group and item tax group for tax calculation.

   ![OverrideSalesTax.jpg](./media/override-sales-tax.jpg)

 Complete the following steps to enable this functionality.

-**
-1. Add the **Override Sales tax** field to the transaction line table schema.
+1. Add the **Override sales tax** field to the transaction line table schema.
-    - Also add it to *Sales tax* field group if it exist.
+    - Also add it to the *Sales tax* field group if it exists.
     - Map it the **SalesPurchJournalLine** map.
 This map is used widely in tax integration.
-If not mapped, additional code may be need to realize the expected function.
+If not mapped, additional code may be needed to realize the expected function.

      ![OverrideSalesTaxTableSchema.jpg](./media/override-sales-tax-table-schema.jpg)

-2. Add `allowEdit` control to transaction form to control the editability of tax group and item tax group.
+2. Add `allowEdit` control to the transaction form to control the editability of the tax group and item tax group.
 Usually, 3 places to add:

     ```X++
             if (isTaxIntegrationEnabledForPurchase)